jdw-assignment/rpc-proxy/README.md

 Assuming that this service is designed to cater to users globally, this architecture could be replicated in different regions.
 However, some changes would be needed to accommodate global usage.
-Specifically, the implementation of AWS Global Accelerator would be necessary to route traffic to the appropriate regional ALB endpoint.
+Specifically, the implementation of AWS Global Accelerator would be necessary to route traffic to the appropriate regional ALB endpoint which is closest to the origin of the requests.

+Furthermore, deploying the service in multiple regions increases not only the performance of the proxy service but also its availability.
+In the event that one region goes down or experiences a very high load, traffic can be seamlessly routed to other regions

 ### CI/CD